- 1 Traditional Keyword Research

 - I need to

-Preference Stage (Comparing products with the intent to buy soon.)
+The user is comparing products with the intent to buy the best one.

 - Top 10

 - Product Category e.g. “wordpress hosting”